Global Studies

 Assistant Professor Gwendolyn Gillson (Asian Studies)

-Part-time Assistant Professor Emily Adams (French)
+Visiting Assistant Professor Emily Adams (French & Spanish)

 The Global Studies major helps students develop an awareness of both the diversity and the interconnectedness of the world’s peoples and their cultural, economic, linguistic, political, and religious systems.
 Students in Global Studies also acquire the knowledge and skills necessary to understand global problems and evaluate possible solutions.